amina-nasrin/Cloud-Power-Meter/README.md

    - `trained_model.pickle`
    - `CPM.py`
    - `230.csv`
-5. Prepare to Deploy Your Workload
+2. Prepare to Deploy Your Workload

-In a separate terminal (or as per your usual workflow).
+   in a separate terminal (or as per your usual workflow).
 3. **Prepare CPM**
    Open a terminal and run:
    ```bash